felixbroch/Bike_count_prediction/README.md

 # Bike Count Prediction in Paris

-**Felix Brochier and Gregoire Bidault: École Polytechnique - Machine Learning 1 Course Project**
+**Felix Brochier and Gregoire Bidault - École Polytechnique Machine Learning Course Project**
-*Academic Year 2023-2024*

 ## Project Description

-This project aims to predict the number of cyclists at various counting stations throughout Paris using historical bike count data and external factors such as weather conditions, holidays, and COVID-19 restrictions.
-The project was developed as part of the Machine Learning 1 course at École Polytechnique.
+This repository contains a comprehensive machine learning solution for predicting hourly bike counts at various counting stations throughout Paris.
+The project leverages historical bike count data combined with external factors such as weather conditions, French holidays, and COVID-19 restrictions to build accurate predictive models.

+The solution includes multiple modeling approaches from naive baselines to advanced ensemble methods, with extensive feature engineering and hyperparameter optimization.

 ### Problem Statement
 - **Objective**: Predict hourly bike counts at different counter locations in Paris